 Cycle sequencing reactions were carried out following Rønsted et al. (2008).
-For sequencing of the ncpGS region, internal primers 1F (5' TCW TGW GCT GAA AAG CAT), 2F (TTT AAT CTC CAG ACT CSA), and 5F (5' TAG TTC ACT CTA AAG GGT) were designed for this study in addition to the primers used for amplification.
-Some 50% of the sequences were obtained from de novo sequencing for the purpose of this study and have been deposited in GenBank (Appendix S1).
-Other sequences, mostly deposited by co-authors, were obtained from existing databases.
+For sequencing of the ncpGS region, internal primers 1F (5/ TCW TGW GCT GAA AAG CAT), 2F (TTT AAT CTC CAG ACT CSA), and 5F (5/ TAG TTC ACT CTA AAG GGT) were designed for this study in addition to the primers used for amplification.
+Some 50% of the sequences were obtained from de novo sequencing for the purpose of this study and have been deposited in GenBank (Appendix S1 in the Supplementary Material Online).
+Other sequences, mostly deposited by coauthors, were obtained from existing databases.

-Agaonidae. -93% of the 200 wasps and figs used in this study are true associates; i.e., even if they were not collected together simultaneously, the agaonid species is the pollinator of the fig species.
-In the very few cases where the corresponding agaonid was not available in our collection, we used instead the pollinator of a closely related species of fig (Appendix S2).
+Agaonidae.-Ninety-three percent of the 200 wasps and figs used in this study are true associates; i.e., even if they were not collected together simultaneously, the agaonid species is the pollinator of the fig species.
+In the very few cases where the corresponding agaonid was not available in our collection, we used instead the pollinator of a closely related species of fig (Appendix S2 in the Supplementary Material Online).
 This was always a wasp species that was a close congener of the actual pollinator.
-As the phylogenetic position of Agaonidae within the large and complex superfamily Chalcidoidea is as yet unknown (Gibson et al., 1999; Munro et al., 2011), four divergent members of the superfamily served as outgroups: Sycophaga (Sycophaginae), Ficomila (Eurytomidae), Megastigmus (Torymidae) and Trichogramma (Trichogrammatidae).
+As the phylogenetic position of Agaonidae within the large and complex superfamily Chalcidoidea is as yet unknown (Gibson et al. 1999; Munro et al. 2011), 4 divergent members of the superfamily served as outgroups: Sycophaga (Sycophaginae), Ficomila (Eurytomidae), Megastigmus (Torymidae), and Trichogramma (Trichogrammatidae).

 All material was collected alive in the field and fixed in 95% ethanol.
-With very few exceptions, Agaonidae sequences were obtained from the non-destructive extraction of a single wasp specimen (corpse kept as voucher).
-DNA was extracted from a single individual that was incubated at 56°C overnight (with gentle "shaking" steps by inverting the tubes) and using the Qiagen DNeasy kit following the manufacturer's protocol. \Box When destructive extraction was used, vouchers were selected among specimens sampled from the same tree and the same fig after careful identification by JYR, SvN and RU.
+With very few exceptions, Agaonidae sequences were obtained from the nondestructive extraction of a single wasp specimen (corpse kept as voucher).
+DNA was extracted from a single individual that was incubated at 56°C overnight (with gentle "shaking" steps by inverting the tubes) and using the Qiagen DNeasy kit following the manufacturer's protocol.
+When destructive extraction was used, vouchers were selected among specimens sampled from the same tree and the same fig after careful identification by J.Y.R., Sv.N., and R.U.
 Vouchers are deposited at CBGP, Montferrier-sur-Lez, France.
-To infer phylogenetic relationships between agaonid species, we combined two nuclear protein-coding genes [F2 copy of elongation factor-1a (EF1a, 516 bp), Wingless (Wg, 403 bp)]; two mitochondrial protein-coding genes [cytochrome c oxidase subunit I (COI, 1536 bp), cytochrome b (Cyt b, 749 bp)] and two ribosomal genes [28S rRNA (D2-D3 and D4-D5 expansion regions, 1520 bp), 18S rRNA (variable regions V3-5, 787 bp)].
-Extraction, amplification and sequencing protocols follow Cruaud et al. (2010) for CytB, COI (barcode fragment), Wg, 28S and 18S rRNA, Weiblen (2001) for COI [C1-J-2183 (Jerry) - TL2-N-3014 (Pat) fragment], and Cruaud et al. (2011b) for EF1a.
-Both strands for each overlapping fragment were assembled using Geneious v5.4.2 (Drummond et al., 2007).
+To infer phylogenetic relationships between agaonid species, we combined 2 nuclear protein-coding genes [F2 copy of elongation factor-1a (EF1a, 516 bp), Wingless (Wg, 403 bp)]; 2 mitochondrial protein-coding genes [cytochrome c oxidase subunit I (COI, 1536 bp), cytochrome b (Cyt b, 749 bp)], and 2 ribosomal genes [28S rRNA (D2-D3 and D4-D5 expansion regions, 1520 bp), 18S rRNA (variable regions V3-5, 787 bp)].
+Extraction, amplification, and sequencing protocols follow Cruaud et al. (2010) for CytB, COI (barcode fragment), Wg, 28S, and 18S rRNA, Weiblen (2001) for COI [C1-J-2183 (Jerry)-TL2-N-3014 (Pat) fragment], and Cruaud et al. (2011b) for EF1a.
+Both strands for each overlapping fragment were assembled using Geneious v5.4.2 (Drummond et al. 2007).

-67% of the sequences were obtained from de novo sequencing for the purpose of this study and have been deposited in GenBank (Appendix S2).
-Other sequences, mostly deposited by co-authors, were obtained from public databases.
+Sixty-seven percent of the sequences were obtained from de novo sequencing for the purpose of this study and have been deposited in GenBank (Appendix S2 in the Supplementary Material Online).
+Other sequences, mostly deposited by coauthors, were obtained from public databases.